census-instrumentation/opencensus-service/README.md

 The collector is in its initial development stages.
 It can be run directly from sources, binary, or a Docker image.

+The minimum Go version required for this project is Go1.11.

 1. Run from sources:
 ```shell